microsoft/cloudsqlworkshop/cloudsqlworkshop/04_Manage_and_Optimize_SQL_AzureVM/readme.md

 To **verify tempdb is configured correctly** you can use SSMS to look at the file properties for tempdb to ensure the right number of files and autogrow settings are configured.

-When you run the workload test to **verify I/O performance**, you should see Disk Bytes/Sec range between 3000 to 4000 and throughput should easily exceed 200Mb/sec.
+When you run the workload test to **verify I/O performance**, you should see Disk Bytes/Sec range between 3000 to 4000 (with some dips) and throughput should easily exceed 200Mb/sec.

 ## Exercise 4.2 - Explore the SQL IaaS Agent Extension